GIScience/ohsome-quality-api/docs/development_setup.md

 ## Database

 A database for development purposes is provided as Dockerfile.
-This database contains custom regions, regions for running tests and datasets (SHDI and GHS-POP) for those regions.
+This database contains custom regions, regions for running tests and datasets (E.g. SHDI) for those regions.
 To build and run an already configured image run:

 ```bash
 docker-compose -f docker-compose.development.yml up -d oqt-database